 Gainful Employment Disclosures

-Effective July 1, 2011 - The Department of Education requires schools with Gainful Employment programs to disclose certain information about these programs.
-Information reported below is for the period between July 1, 2011 - June 30, 2012 (2011 - 2012 Award Year).
+The Department of Education requires schools with Gainful Employment programs to disclose certain information about these programs.
+The information below is for the 2014-2015 school year.

 The campus has 24-hour police officers on duty.
 In case of an emergency, students should ask any faculty or staff member for assistance or contact the College's Main service number at 251-405-7060.